harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 :::note

 Git webhook triggers do not support generic Git connectors.
-You must create specific connectors for each provider to use them with webhook triggers.
+You must create provider-specific connectors for each provider (Github, GitLab, Bitbucket, etc) to use them with webhook triggers.
+For information on each Git provider connector, go to [Connect to a Git Repo](https://developer.harness.io/docs/platform/Connectors/connect-to-code-repo).

 :::